liveline/R2rb/README.md

-## R2
+# R2

-Library for swapping CSS values for right-to-left display.
-A direct Ruby port of the Javascript/Node project at https://github.com/ded/R2.
+A ruby library for making arbitrary translations to CSS stylesheets.
+Its primary use case is creating mirror-images of stylesheets for use with [right-to-left languages](http://en.wikipedia.org/wiki/Right-to-left) like Arabic or Hebrew.

+Originally inspired by the Javascript/Node [R2](https://github.com/ded/R2) project.

 ## Installation